timsolig/PKDProject/Diaries/tim.md

 ## 11 feb
-Spent 1.5 hours om zoom setting up GitHub for everyone in the group.
+Spent 2 hours on zoom setting up GitHub for everyone in the group and also brainstorming ideas.